ABMI/ARBvsCCBinConfirmedCovid/readme.md

 License
 =======
-The ARBvsCCBinConfirmedCovid package is licensed under Apache License 2.0
+The RASBlockerVsCCBinCovid package is licensed under Apache License 2.0

 Development
 ===========
-ARBvsCCBinConfirmedCovid was developed in ATLAS and R Studio.
+RASBlockerVsCCBinCovid was developed in ATLAS and R Studio.

 ### Development status